Julien-cpsn/ATAC/README.md

 ### Binary size

 The binary file size goes from ~4.5 MB to ~7 MB depending on the platform.
-I try to keep it the smallest I can.
+I try to keep it as small as possible.

 ## Contributors